marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 ## Network Diagram
 - This is an overview of the network diagram we are going to set up and configure.
-> As mentioned, for the Active Directory setup please go to my Github and follow the Active Directory Home Lab 2024
+> As mentioned, for the Active Directory setup please go to my GitHub and follow the Active Directory Home Lab 2024

 ![HTH Network Diagram](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/cdfafb7d-a009-4f98-a722-91f77b9a16ad)